indmillr/indmillr/README.md

 ## About Me

-- I enjoy solving complex problems code.
+- I enjoy solving complex problems with code.
 - I have spent a lot of time developing web applications in Next.js with JavaScript and TypeScript.
 - My current focus is on getting familiar with Go and adding it to my stack.
 - I have a knack for design and the ability to enjoy obsessing over every pixel.